 Community Out-Reach Education

-If you are seeking answers to questions like these you should attend March’s C.O.R.E.
-(Community Out-Reach Education) Program at VCU Health Community Memorial Hospital to learn more about colorectal cancer.
+If you are seeking answers to questions like these you should attend October’s C.O.R.E.
+(Community Out-Reach Education) Program at VCU Health Community Memorial Hospital to learn about breast cancer.